7ZS5/Ultimud/docs/ideas and planned features.md

 - Customized UI: player names, emoji/actions, ambiance, system messages, objects, paths

-- Large enemy waves: Only 5 enemies can be fought at once, but if there are more enemies in the reserve of the group, they will spawn in battle next.
+- Large enemy waves: Only 5 enemies can be fought at once, but if there are more enemies in the reserve of the group, they will spawn after the current enemies are defeated.

 - Room maps: The player can purchase maps of rooms or find them, and then type the map command to open a pop-up window of the room map.